 One taste and I think that I have probably found the best gelataria in Rome!

-Though the exterior looked rather plain, the bustling of activity from people coming in and out the gelateria belies its popularity.
+Though the exterior looked rather simple, the bustling of activity from people coming in and out the gelateria belies its popularity.

 Upon entering the gelateria, the first thing that you would see is the blue signboard in front of you which lists the types of gelato along with the price.
-The prices here are reasonable, ranging from €1.30 to €3 for their cones.
+The prices here are reasonable, ranging from €1.30 to €3 for their cones or containers.

-When you have decided, head to the cashier to make your order and payment, where you be given a slip of paper.
+When you have decided on which kind to get, head to the cashier to make your order and payment, where you be given a slip of paper.
 You then pass the paper to the person behind the ice cream counter for them to start preparing.

-One of the popular type of ice cream here is the coni (or cone).
-What is interesting about the cones is that you could have 2 – 3 gusti or flavours on your cone, according to the price.
+One of the popular type of ice cream here is the coni (or cone) and you could have 2 – 3 gusti or flavours on your cone, according to the size of your cone.

-There are a number of varieties to choose from ranging from traditional flavours like strawberries, frutti di bosco to the interesting creations like puffi (Smurf flavoured ice cream )
+There are a number of varieties to choose from ranging from traditional flavours like strawberries, frutti di bosco to the interesting creations like puffi.

 But one thing to keep in mind is that, try to complement the ice cream in its own family.
 I made the mistake of having Banana (sweet), hazelnut (sweet) and lemon (sour) and the flavours didnt mesh at all!